catseye/Wanda/README.md

 Anyway, the point is, this prevents us from ever writing a rule that moves the `$` to the right.
-And so this prevents us from arbitrarily moving the `$` around, which prevents us from being able to rewrite arbitrary parts of the string (which would make it Turing-complete like Thue).
-But it continues to capture all the functions we've shown so far.
+And so this prevents us from arbitrarily moving the `$` around, which prevents us from being able to rewrite arbitrary parts of the string, which prevents it being Turing-complete in the way Thue is.
+But it continues to be able to express all the functions we've shown so far.

 But what of the built-in functions?
 It's true that they allow us to move some information in the redex from the right of the `$` to the left.
 `$ 10`, for example, rewrites to `10 $`.
-But each of these can only move a bounded amount of information, and this (I think) still prevents us from getting to arbitrary parts of the string and rewriting them.
+But each of these can only move a *bounded* amount of information, and this prevents us from getting to arbitrary parts of the string and rewriting them.

-In fact, I _think_ (but have not proved) that this limits the kinds of rewrites that can be undertaken in exactly the same way a strict stack discipline does, i.e. it can only compute what a push-down automaton can compute.
+In fact, I _think_ that this limits the kinds of rewrites that can be undertaken in exactly the same way a strict stack discipline does, i.e. it can only compute what a push-down automaton can compute.

-But I have no proof of that.
+But I have not got a proof of that.
 It may turn out, in fact, that even with these restrictions, the language is Turing-complete, due to something I've missed.

-So, I'll describe the feature added in the next section like this: it makes Wanda Turing-complete, even if the language we've described so far already is.
+So, I'll hedge a bit, and describe the feature that will be added in the next section like so: it makes Wanda Turing-complete, even if the language we've described so far already is.

 Concrete Shoes
 --------------

 Let's introduce some built-in rules that allow us to manipulate values at the left end of the string, i.e. deep in the "stack".
-This should allow us to construct a Tag system, and be Turing-complete that way, if we like.

 In fact, since we're imagining part of this string is a "stack" anyway, we might as well go further and imagine it's a body of water.